Our Emergency and Critical Care team is on site 24 hours per day, 365 days per year.

 What is Critical Care?

 Critical Care management involves close, constant attention by a team of specially-trained pet health care providers.
 Critical care takes place in an ICU or trauma center and typically relies on specialized monitors, point-of-care ultrasound, intravenous (IV) tubes, feeding tubes, urinary catheters, breathing machines, and other medical equipment.
 Critical Care specialty medicine is a rapidly growing area of specialty medicine and has seen tremendous advancements that are now helping many pets survive conditions that were once considered fatal.
-We are here for you when you need us the most and our Critical Care specialists are prepared to provide you and your pet the highest level of emergency and critical care medicine.
+We are here for you when you need us the most and our Critical Care specialists are prepared to provide you and your pet with the highest level of emergency and critical care medicine.

 Our Critical Care Specialists

-Our Criticalists partner closely with our emergency clinicians and nurses to provide expedient and problem directed care to our most urgent patients.
+Our Criticalists partner closely with our emergency clinicians and nurses to provide expedient and problem-directed care to our most urgent patients.
 Together, these teams use innovative approaches such as point-of-care emergency ultrasound and fear-free handling techniques to gently assess and care for beloved pets in times of crisis.

 All pets admitted to the Intensive Care Unit (ICU) are closely monitored and continually assessed by our Criticalists and specialized ICU nursing team.
 Our Criticalists work closely with the families of our critically ill patients to coordinate the highest level of care while ensuring each step of the process is clearly communicated and understood by family members and caretakers alike.
-Our Criticalists are instrumental in the transition of care not only between specialists here at WVRC but also partner with your family veterinarian to allow seamless case management for future and on-going care.
+Our Criticalists are instrumental in the transition of care not only between specialists here at WVRC but also partner with your family veterinarian to allow seamless case management for future and ongoing care.

 Pet-Specific First Aid Kit: